They say…

 Website: alpinebrewing.com

 When you think about it, “Pure Hoppiness” is such an obvious punning name for a hop-focused beer, it’s surprising someone didn’t grab it years ago.
-Instead, it’s fallen to a very small but high achieving craft brewery in the rural reaches of San Diego County to apply the term to one of its beers, an outstanding example of a West Coast double IPA.
+Instead, it’s fallen to a very small but high achieving craft brewery in the rural reaches of San Diego County to apply the term to one of its beers, an outstanding example of a Coast double IPA.

-brothers Patrick and Shawn McIlhenny, who founded in 2002, are cagey about the exact ingredients and IBUs of Pure Hoppiness, but do disclose that double the normal quantity of hops is added on the boil, with more in the followed by two sessions of dry hopping, the later one with the addition of oak chips.
+brothers Patrick and Shawn McIlhenny, who founded Alpine in 2002, are cagey about the exact ingredients and IBUs of Pure Hoppiness, but do disclose that double the normal quantity of hops is added on the boil, with more in the followed by two sessions of dry hopping, the later one with the addition of oak chips.
 An even hoppier companion beer, Exponential Hoppiness, has since been added, though I prefer this better balanced example.

-My sample, a 65cl (22oz) bomber bottle bought from the Best Damn Beer in downtown San Diego, poured a hazy warm gold with a yellow-tinged head and a very piny, slightly savoury aroma layered with tropical fruit.
+My sample, a 65cl (22oz) bomber bottle bought from the in downtown San Diego, poured a hazy warm gold with a yellow-tinged head and a very piny, slightly savoury aroma layered with tropical fruit.
 I detected a faint hint of diacetyl – sometimes regarded as a flaw for an IPA but in this case restrained enough not to detract from the clean fruity hop character.

 Hophead beers of this kind can so easily fall into the trap of presenting an aggressive cacophony of resins from the start, but the best examples reward the patient drinker by revealing their riches over successive sips, and Pure Hoppiness is no exception, unfolding a succession of layers of hoppy delights on the palate while remaining lively and cheerful.